First things first: what is open source technology?

 On the other hand, while open source software is also distributed under a licensing agreement, the source code is open to the public.
 The software can be modified and evolved by any developer in the world.

-This kind of web development is popular due to the transparency of its platform and freedom of any developer to contribute.
+This kind of web development is popular due to the transparency of its platform and the freedom of any developer to contribute.
 That being said, closed source software is not without its advantages, but because free and open source software (or FOSS) is so readily available to developers, it offers several benefits to businesses that closed source simply cannot.

 According to Black Duck Management Webinar in 2014.
 Open Source projects are expected to surge in 2015 and beyond.